nascarsayan/kubectl-aliases/README.md

 ### Installation

-You can directly download the [`.kubectl_aliases` file](https://raw.githubusercontent.com/ahmetb/kubectl-aliases/master/.kubectl_aliases) for bash/zsh or the [`.kubectl_aliases.fish` file](https://raw.githubusercontent.com/ahmetb/kubectl-aliases/master/.kubectl_aliases.fish)
+You can directly download the [`.kubectl_aliases` file](https://raw.githubusercontent.com/ahmetb/kubectl-aliases/master/.kubectl_aliases) for bash/zsh
+or the [`.kubectl_aliases.fish` file](https://raw.githubusercontent.com/ahmetb/kubectl-aliases/master/.kubectl_aliases.fish) for fish
+or the [`.kubectl_aliases.nu` file](https://raw.githubusercontent.com/ahmetb/kubectl-aliases/master/.kubectl_aliases.nu) for Nushell
-for fish and save it to your `$HOME` directory.
+and save it to your `$HOME` directory.

 #### Bash/Zsh